barrysweeney/1-click-startup/README.md

     ...
 ```

-When debugging problems with the automated users it may be useful to use strategically placed `print()`
+When debugging problems with the automated users it may be useful to use strategically placed `print()` statements to
-{.language-python} statements to confirm the code is behaving as you expect.
+confirm the code is behaving as you expect.

 `mysql.connector.errors.ProgrammingError: Not all parameters were used in                     the SQL statement`

 - The problem may relate to the different parameter markers between sqlite3 and MySQL as explained
   in [this StackOverflow answer by user unutbu](https://stackoverflow.com/a/20818201/9472445)

 ### License

 MIT License